 Research also included an analysis of the costs and benefits of the reforms being introduced.

 If you have difficulty accessing this file, visit web accessibility for assistance.

 Regulation impact statement (RIS)

-Feedback was sought from the Australian public and trading partners through a RIS for the imported food changes being introduced.
+Feedback was sought from the Australian public and trading partners through a consultation RIS about the imported food reform measures.
 This consultation closed on 30 September 2016.